hanjz411/Cache/README.md

-# Wallaroo Assingment - Cache
+# Designing a Simple Cache

 A cache is a hardware/software component that stores data so that future requests for that data can be served faster.
 Basically, it is a key/value store to access frequently required data.
 Instead of accessing a database or compute every time, we can store it in a cache for easy retrieval.